-Classroom Activity 3: Explanations for Attention Deficit Hyperactivity Disorder: Nature or
+Classroom Activity 3: Explanations for Attention Deficit Hyperactivity Disorder: Nature or Nurture?

-Nurture?

-From Jarvis and Creasey, "Activities for Lifespan Developmental Psychology Courses" Learning Goal 3: Explain some of the ways that heredity and environment interact to produce individual differences in development.
+From Jarvis and Creasey, "Activities for Lifespan Developmental Psychology Courses" Learning Objective 3: Explain how heredity and environment interact in human development.

 Understanding the origins of attention deficit hyperactivity disorder (ADHD) has implications for treatment and educational practices for such children.
 However, the scientific community is somewhat divided about the origins of this disorder.
 This activity involves students in an informed debate about the origins of ADHD.